 Merrill Lynch is arranger and syndication agent under our amended credit facility.
 Affiliates of Merrill Lynch, UBS Securities LLC and Banc of America Securities LLC, underwriters in this offering, are parties to our credit facility.
-Affiliates of Merrill Lynch and Banc of America Securities LLC will receive \$ million and \$ million, respectively, of the proceeds used to pay a portion of the indebtedness outstanding under the Term B and Term C loans under our credit facility.
-In addition, Banc of America Securities LLC is the sole lead arranger and sole book manager for and affiliates of Merrill Lynch, Lehman Brothers, UBS Investment Bank and Key Banc Capital Markets are lenders under the new credit facility that we expect to enter into upon the completion of this offering.
+Affiliates of Merrill Lynch and Banc of America Securities LLC will receive \$\frac{1}{2}\text{ million}\$ and \$\frac{1}{2}\text{ million}\$ million, respectively, of the proceeds used to pay a portion of the indebtedness outstanding under the Term B and Term C loans under our credit facility.
+In addition, Banc of America Securities LLC is the lead arranger and syndication agent for and affiliates of Merrill Lynch, Lehman Brothers and Key Banc Capital Markets are lenders under the new credit facility that we expect to enter into upon the completion of this offering.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources."
 Some of the underwriters and their affiliates have engaged in, and may in the future engage in, investment banking and other commercial dealings in the ordinary course of business with us.
 They have received customary fees and commissions for these transactions.